The random walk on the random connection model: Definitions and notation

 with probability

 independently of $S_0, \ldots, S_{n-1}$.
-A graph is called recurrent if for every starting point $S_0 \in V$ a random walk returns to $S_0$ almost surely.
-A graph is called transient if it is not recurrent.
+A {connected} graph is \emph{recurrent} if for every starting point $S_0 \in V$ a random walk returns to $S_0$ almost surely { and transient otherwise}.
 We note that the random connection model is a locally finite graph $P_\rho$-almost surely for all $\rho >0$.
-Indeed, we now show that the degree of the origin is finite almost surely.
+Indeed, we now show that the degree of the origin {in $\RCM (\Pcal_0)$} is finite almost surely.
 Let $\operatorname{deg} (0)$ be the number of vertices connected to the origin.
 Since the points connected to the origin can be viewed as an inhomogeneous Poisson point process we get for some constant $c$

 by the integrability condition.
-This implies that with probability one the point $0$ is only bonded to finitely many points and the claim follows.

-In the following section we start by proving recurrence results for the random connection model.
+This implies that with probability one the point $0$ is only bonded to finitely many points and the claim follows. {It then follows from \cite[Lemma B.2]{CFP} that each vertex in $\RCM(\Pcal)$ has a.s. finite degree.
+In the rest of the paper, we will consider random walks on connected components of the random connection model associated with the conductances:

+and we do not consider the degenerate cases in which a connected component is reduced to a single point.
+So, for almost every realization of $\RCM (\Pcal)$, the random walk is well-defined.

+In the proof of Theorem~\ref{transience}, we will make use of the so-called \emph{Royden-Lyons criterion}.
+In order to state it, let us recall that given $x\in V$ and $B\subset V$ such that $B\not\ni x$, a \emph{unit flow from $x$ to $B$} is an antisymmetric function $f:\, V\times V\rightarrow \rr$ satisfying